CodonoTeam/cryptocurrency-exchange-script/README.md

 6. **XRP:** Integration with the Ripple (XRP) blockchain, allowing users to hold and trade XRP.

-7. **CoinPayments [2000+ Coins and Tokens]:** Integration with CoinPayments to support over 2000 cryptocurrencies and tokens.
+7. **CoinPayments [2000+ Coins and Tokens]:** Integration with CoinPayments to support over 2000+ cryptocurrencies and tokens.

-8. **TRX TRC20/TRC10 [With Zues/Ultra Only]:** Support for TRON's TRC20 and TRC10 tokens, available with the Zues and Ultra editions.
+8. **Waves and Tokens:** Integration with the Waves blockchain and support for tokens created on the Waves platform.

-9. **Blockgum Integration:** Integration with Blockgum blockchain for enhanced functionality.
+9. **Blockgum Integration:** Integration with [Blockgum](https://codono.com) Node for enhanced functionality for All EVM chains and Cross chain wallet.

 10. **Polkadot:** Support for the Polkadot blockchain ecosystem.

 11. **Nexa Chain and Tokens:** Integration with Nexa Chain and support for its native tokens.

-12. **cryptoapis.io:** Integration with Cryptoapis.io
+12. **CryptoApis.io:** Integration with Cryptoapis.io

 **Fiat Gateways:**